CambridgeSemiticsLab/nena_corpus/docs/nena_format.md

 technical term for a unique unicode codepoint with very many combination possibilities (e.g. diacritics).
 A "letter" is a semantic entity that links a given combination of characters with a single phonological value.
 NENA canonical letters are thus a select subset of all possible character combinations.
-Only this subset is allowed in the text portions of a text block.
+With the exception of foreign words, only this subset is allowed in the text portions of a text block.

 Canonical letters exist in one of two encodings: UTF8 or ASCII.

-#### UTF8

-Any one of the canonical letters contained in the [NENA Alphabet](../standards/alphabet.json).
+**UTF8 encoding** consists of anyone of the canonical letters contained in the [NENA Alphabet](../standards/alphabet.json).
 UTF8 letters can be written in composed or non-composed form.

-#### ASCII

-Any one of the letters contained in the NENA Alphabet ASCII transcription.
+**ASCII encoding** consists of one of the letters contained in the NENA Alphabet ASCII transcription.

+### Foreign Letters

+Letters in words [marked as foreign](#Foreign-Language-Tag) are considered non-canonical and need not match the canonical encodings.
+They may consist of any combination of non-numeric base characters + zero or more diacritics.
+Non-canonical foreign letters in ASCII encoded documents are limited to any combination of transcribable characters.

 ### Paragraph Structure